AidenAR/odin-recipes/README.md

 # odin-recipes
-Odin Project: Recipes-The website will consist of a main index page which will have links to a few recipes.
+Odin Project: Recipes-The website will consist of a main index page which will have links to a few holiday recipes!